oalvay/cltzz/README.md

 # TTDS CW3

 ⚠️always `git pull` before you start to work⚠️

 A guide to use git if you are not familar with it: [git novice](http://swcarpentry.github.io/git-novice/)

-topic: song search based on lyrics
+**topic**: song search based on lyrics

-Current status: building web crawler
+**Current status**: building web crawler

-The repository is splited into four parts (can be extented if needed):
+The repository is currenctly splited into four parts (can be extented if needed):

 name|function
 ---|---